Police Funding Model Review

 Survey

 It is RMA’s understanding that municipalities received a PFM survey link from MNP, which includes a variety of questions related to the PFM itself and policing service levels and costs more broadly.
+The deadline to complete the survey was July 4th.

-In-Person Engagement Sessions
+Elected Official Engagement Sessions

-Virtual Engagement Sessions
+CAO Engagement Sessions

 The current PFM is significantly flawed.
 It places a disproportionate burden on rural municipalities to contribute to policing, has no alignment to service levels, and includes no provisions for transparency or accountability to municipalities in terms of how their contributions are used.
 RMA views the current engagement as an opportunity for the Government of Alberta to correct the current flawed PFM structure.